Thai Basil Eggplant

 - Thai Basil: Thai basil (holy basil) is best for this recipe though you can use Italian basil in a pinch.
 Thai basil is definitely recommended here though.

-How to Make (with Photos)
+How to Make Thai Basil Eggplant

 Step 1: Prepare the sauce by whisking together the soy sauce, dark soy sauce, vegetarian oyster sauce, rice vinegar and maple syrup.
+In a separate small bowl, mix together the cornstarch and water.

-Heat 1 tbsp of the oil in a large skillet or wok over medium-high heat.
+Step 2: Heat 1 tbsp of the oil in a large skillet or wok over medium-high heat.
 Once it’s hot, add the eggplant and toss well to coat in the oil then spread the pieces evenly around the pan.

 Sprinkle a little water over the eggplant, cover and cook for about 2-3 minutes, flip the pieces and sprinkle with a little more water, cover and cook for another 2 minutes.